Banderi/tips/README.md

 # tips
 ### This is a small repo where I write down random useful stuff for future reference.
 I usually write stuff down very quickly for myself so I don't forget.
 Please don't mind the dust.

-*Blender's ESCN exporter for Godot:*
+*Blender 2.8 - ESCN exporter for Godot 3.2:*

 Ok.....